metoppv/improver/doc/source/metadata/Reference.rst

 and may be seen in the output data ``cell_methods`` where processing has been applied over realizations (e.g. ``realization: mean`` for mean wind direction).
+By convention, realization zero is the unperturbed or control member.

 source
 ******